How do you feel about business planning?

 Planning forces you to make decisions.

 Just think how much mental energy you use when you are feeling indecisive, even about little things such as what to wear and what to have for lunch each day.
-It can be exhausting!

-Planning forces you to be considered; to step up and dig deep into what you stand for and what it is you truly want to accomplish.
+To step up and dig deep into what you stand for and what it is you truly want to accomplish.

-Planning forces you to be connected with your current customers, your marketplace and your numbers, which in turn keeps your emotions grounded, particularly in times of uncertainty.
+Stay connected with your current customers, your marketplace and your numbers, which in turn keeps your emotions grounded, particularly in times of uncertainty.

-So although many of you may love to create, to be open to opportunities and don’t like being hemmed into targets or strict project management deadlines, don’t let the current uncertainty of our rules and boundaries for how we ‘go back to work’ let you drift from month to month.
+So although many of you may love to create, to be open to opportunities and don’t like being hemmed into targets or strict project management deadlines, don’t let the feeling of uncertainty in your lives or frustrations about lack of clarity let you drift from month to month.

-Planning can happen, and needs to happen, no matter how much uncertainty we have in our lives.
+Planning can happen, and needs to happen, no matter how much uncertainty or lack of clarity we feel.

 Making decisions.